No new cases of coronavirus recorded in Grampian in the past 24 hours - Evening Express

 This additional data includes people who have been tested at drive-thru centre, mobile testing centres and those who have used home testing kits.

-Of the people who have tested positive, 528 were in hospital as of last night with 9 in intensive care.
-There are also 10 people in intensive care with suspected coronavirus.
+Of the people who have tested positive, 515 were in hospital as of last night with 9 in intensive care.
+There are also six people in intensive care with suspected coronavirus.

 We’ll bring you all of the news as it happens throughout the day: